 Pell grants are a federal need-based grant program available to students enrolled in career certificate programs of 600 hours or more.
 The percentage of postsecondary students receiving Pell grants reflects both the students' socioeconomic status and the schools' program lengths.
 A higher proportion of students enrolled in programs over 600 hours results in a higher proportion of students who are eligible for Pell grants based on program length alone.
-Lake Technical Center's percentage (18.3 percent) was just below the non-charter career centers' percentage (18.7 percent), and FCTC's was higher (22.7 percent), reflecting their relatively wide range of programs offered (see Table 13).
-Because ATC's students are all dually enrolled high school students, none of them are eligible for Pell Grants.
+Table 14 shows that Lake Technical Center's percentage (27.5 percent) was just below the non-charter career centers' percentage (29.7 percent), and FCTC's percentage was higher (41.0 percent), reflecting their relatively wide range of programs offered.
+ATC's percentage was much higher (64.9 percent) than the non-charter career centers' percentage.